OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-11.md

 ## Luke 11:3

-> Give us each day our daily bread.
+> Provide us with the sustenance we need each day.

 ## Luke 11:4